 Please note a list of eligible medical expense is available via the CRA website at www.cra-arc.gc.ca/medical/#mdcl_xpns.

-The Trustees have elected to forfeit any remaining balances after one year from initial allocation (i.e. July 1, 2023) to the Plan following a seven-day run-off period (i.e. on July 7, 2024).
+The Trustees have elected to forfeit any remaining balances after one year from initial allocation to the Plan.

 Claims Submission